subair99/LLM_Zoomcamp_2024_Project/README.md

 ### Running with Docker (without compose)

-Sometimes you might want to run the application in Docker without Docker Compose, e.g., for debugging purposes.
+To run the application in Docker without Docker Compose, e.g., for debugging purposes.

 First, prepare the environment by running Docker Compose as in the previous section.